StackMCP

 MCP servers help you build apps with AI.
 WebMCP lets AI agents use those apps.
 Here's how these two protocols connect — and why you need to understand both.

 Two protocols share the same family name, target completely different audiences, and together define how AI fits into the web development lifecycle from end to end.
+MCP is for developers building with AI.
+WebMCP is for websites serving AI agents.
+If you build web applications, you will use both.

 MCP: The Developer Side

-The setup is straightforward.
-Add a server to your config, provide an API key, and the AI can call that server's tools directly.
-Supabase MCP lets Claude run queries, manage migrations, and deploy edge functions -- all from your editor.
+Supabase MCP lets Claude run queries, manage migrations, and deploy edge functions.
 GitHub MCP lets it create branches, open pull requests, and review code.
-Context7 MCP gives it access to up-to-date documentation for any library you are working with.
+Context7 gives it access to up-to-date documentation for any library you work with.

 WebMCP: The User Side